lallben/PyBer_Analysis/README.md

 <i>The total number of rides for each city type.<br>
 The average fares for each city type.<br>
 The total number of drivers for each city type.</i><br>
-Create box-and-whisker plots that visualize each of the following to determine if there are any outliers:
+Create box-and-whisker plots that visualize each of the following to determine if there are any outliers:<br>
 <i>The number of rides for each city type.<br>
 The fares for each city type.<br>
 The number of drivers for each city type.<br></i>